-2022: Regenerating forests are now becoming over 20 years old and are starting to reduce the percentage in each watershed.
-The Franklin watershed dropped below the 30% threshold in 2022.
+2023: Regenerating forests are now becoming over 20 years old and are starting to reduce the percentage in each watershed.
+The Franklin watershed dropped below the 30% threshold in 2022 and reduced further in 2023.

 The harvest level strategies are documented within the Timber Supply Analysis and the TFL 44 Management Plan (#5).
 The broad strategy is to distribute the harvest across the DFA considering the objectives of landscape level zonation (Special, General, and Enhanced), and the rates of cut associated with Fisheries Sensitive Watersheds and steep terrain.